Efficient Learning in Non-Stationary Linear Markov Decision Processes: Introduction

 In the present work, we study the problem of online learning in episodic non-stationary linear Markov Decision Processes (MDP), where both the reward and transition kernel are linear with respect to a given feature map and are allowed to evolve dynamically and even adversarially over time.
 The interaction of the agent with the environment is divided into $K$ episodes of fixed length $H$.
 Moreover, we assume that the total change of the MDP, that we measure by a suitable metric, over the $K$ episodes is upper bounded by $\Delta$, called \textit{variation budget}.

 To address this problem, we propose a computationally efficient model-free algorithm, that we call \textsc{opt-wlsvi}.
-We prove that, in the setting described above, its regret when competing against the best policy for each episode is at most $\widetilde{\mathcal{O}}(d^{7/6}H^2 \Delta^{1/3} K^{2/3})$.
-As far as we know, this constitutes the first known regret guarantee for any algorithm in this setting.
-Our algorithm is based on weighted least squares value iteration that uses exponential weights to smoothly forget data that are far in the past, which drives the agent to keep exploring to discover changes.
-Our approach is motivated by the recent work of~\citet{russac2019weighted} who establish a new deviation inequality to sequential weighted least squares estimator and apply it to non-stationary stochastic linear bandit problem.
+We prove that, in the setting described above, its regret when competing against the best policy for each episode is at most $\widetilde{\mathcal{O}}(d^{5/4}H^2 \Delta^{1/4} K^{3/4})$.
+Concurrently to our work,~\citet{zhou2020nonstationary} propose to periodically restart \textsc{lsvi-ucb} from scratch, achieving the same regret.
+By contrast, our algorithm is based on weighted least squares value iteration that uses exponential weights to smoothly forget data that are far in the past, which drives the agent to keep exploring to discover changes.
+Our approach is motivated by the recent work of~\citet{russac2019weighted} who establish a new deviation inequality to sequential weighted least squares estimator and apply it to the non-stationary stochastic linear bandit problem.
 However, in contrast to linear bandit, our algorithm handles the additional problem of credit assignment since future states depend in non-trivial way on the agent's policy and thus we need to carefully control how errors are propagated through iterations.
+Moreover, we discovered technical errors in the regret analysis of forgetting strategies in non-stationary linear bandits made by previous works and we propose a correction.